 Proverbs 25:11 A word fitly (well) spoken is like apples of gold in a setting of silver.

-Yes, words well spoken can bring beauty and be such a blessing.
-I can remember, as I’m sure you do too, those well said words that brought inspiration after an accomplishment, encouragement in a struggle, affirmation after a victory, comfort in a loss, and reassurance through the ups and downs of life.
-Words do wield a great power that when spoken thoughtfully bring splendor and uplifting to life.
-We each have that power.
+Yes, words well-spoken can bring the beauty of affirmation and are so valuable to both the giver and receiver!
+I can remember, as I’m sure you do, those well-said words that brought inspiration after an accomplishment, encouragement in a struggle, affirmation after a victory, comfort in a loss, and reassurance through the ups and downs of life.
+Words do wield a great power that when spoken thoughtfully bring encouragement and empowerment to life.
+We each have that power to employ.

 Proverbs 15:23 To make an apt answer is a joy to a man, and a word in season, how good it is!

-Though words do pack incredible power, we tend to not be that careful with them.
+Though words do pack incredible positive power, they can also be harmful.
 I know I have said some very hurtful, thoughtless, and unkind words in my life.
 Most of them were due to not thinking before I speak or not being sensitive to the people I was talking to.
 Words can bring healing, harmony, help, hope, honor and even humor.
 Words can also bring hurt, hindrance, hardship, harm, and even harassment.
 We need to be careful handling this power God has given us.

 Proverbs 21:23 Whoever keeps his mouth and his tongue keeps himself out of trouble.